-Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The summary schedule of cash receipts and disbursements, detailed schedule of cash receipts, detailed schedule of cash disbursements, and detailed schedule of interest received on pages 13 through 16 are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements attements attements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Board of Trustees, Cincinnati Southern Railway's basic financial statements taken as a whole.
+The summary schedule of cash receipts and disbursements, detailed schedule of cash receipts, detailed schedule of cash disbursements, and detailed schedule of interest received on pages 13 through 16 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+However these schedules are management's responsibility and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+These schedules were subject to the auditing procedures we applied to the basic financial statements.
+We also applied certain additional procedures, including comparing and reconciling this information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.